Get

 1. Socialization

-Just as improper socialization can lead to eventual aggression, the right socialization can prevent it.
-When your puppy or dog is introduced to as many environments, situations, people, and animals as possible, they gradually learn to not be afraid of new things.
+Just as improper socialization can lead to eventual aggression, the right socialization can reduce the risk of it.
+When your puppy or dog is introduced gradually and positively to as many environments, situations, people, and animals as possible, they gradually learn not to be afraid of new things.

 2. Use Positive Reinforcement

-Never punish your dog, as this can only cause them to fear you and they also don’t really understand what they did wrong.
+Never punish your dog, as this can increase fear and anxiety, and they also don’t really understand what they did wrong.
 Using praise, pets, and treats when your dog does something right is the best method for training all breeds.
-You can always turn on your veterinarian for an advice on the best training approach for your dog.
+You can always turn to your veterinarian for advice on the best training approach for your dog.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's our online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!